jacklukem/BigSurfixes/README.md

 ## *prelinkedkernel fixes don't work from beta 6 Build `20A5364e` (BaseSystem legacy usb fix still works on beta 8)*
 you should use from this version my USBOpencore setup in repository and BootKernelExtensions.kc

-## *BaseSystem legacy USB fix updated for beta 9 mainly for non-APFS or legacy USB Penryn Core2Duo*
+## *BaseSystem legacy USB fix updated for beta 9 mainly for non-APFS or legacy USB Penryn Core2Duo for a stock createinstallmedia or through opencore*
 https://forums.macrumors.com/threads/macos-11-big-sur-on-unsupported-macs-thread.2242172/post-28973673

 ## *There was an issue from beta 7, but from beta 9 Build `20A5384c` Penryn Core2Duo can boot BigSur kernel*